masezou/k8s-study-vanilla/README.md

 This script will create only 1 node which the server is control-plane and worker node.

-This single k8s node includes local repository, minio, nfs server for nfs-csi driver
+This single k8s node includes local repository, minio, nfs server for nfs driver

-Storage class: OpenEBS/nfs-csi/vSphere CSI.
+Storage class: Longhorn/nfs-sub/vSphere CSI.

 ![Slide3](https://user-images.githubusercontent.com/624501/144965922-82ed2fae-6411-4879-952e-b17f1ed83691.jpeg)